BaronKhan/VoiceRecognitionRPG/system-design.md

 - addDescriptionWithObject should add a sentence to a list, print if object exists
 - Use Predicate for conditional storing
 - Advantage: don't have to write a bunch of if statements (give example in repo)
+- Want to do better room generation (just from a description)
+- Something similar to RSpec
+-

 Multiple targets
 -----------------